epfl-si/react-npm-modules/react-graphql-paginated/README.md

 }
 ```

-## Perform GraphQL requests within the context
+## Perform GraphQL requests from within the context

-A `<QueryClientGraphQLProvider>` component works just the same as a `<GraphQLProvider>` component; in particular, one can call `@epfl-si/react-graphql-simple`'s `useGraphQLRequest` from within it.
-Additionally, the `useInfiniteGraphQLQuery` React hook may be called from within its children elements:
+A `<QueryClientGraphQLProvider>` component works just the same as a `<GraphQLProvider>` component from `@epfl-si/react-graphql-simple`; in particular, one can call `useGraphQLRequest` from within it.
+Additionally, the children elements may call the `useInfiniteGraphQLQuery` React hook, which is built around `@tanstack/react-query`'s `useInfiniteQuery`.
+For example:

 ```tsx
 import * as React from "react";